Covid infections in your area amid warnings over new ‘most transmissible’ subvariant

 The World Health Organization (WHO) and UK Covid experts have given warnings about the highly transmissible Omicron subvariant known as XBB 1.5.

-But the most recent figures on Covid infections in England suggest there has yet to be a surge in infections.
+But the most recent figures released at the end of December suggest there has yet to be a surge in infections.

 In the week up to 31 December, there was a 15.4 per cent drop in cases in England, with 36,605 testing positive for the virus.